chrisvrose/bfc/README.md

 ## Setup oddities (dev)

-1. Copy `antlr-4.8-complete.jar` to `./thirdparty/antlr`.
-(Required only if grammar has to be updated)
-2. Generate parsers to `./libs/generated` or use VSCode with the ANTLR extension.
+1. Generate parsers to `./libs/generated` or use VSCode with the ANTLR extension or use a downloaded ANTLR JAR.

 ## Todo (Tentative)

 - [ ] Grammar
     - [X] Number shorthand
     - [X] Loop statements
+    - [X] Ignore rest
     - [ ] Shorthand segments
 - [X] Processing
     - [X] Translate to bf